mlaguayojr/myscsucalendar/README.md

 # Notice
 This will not:
 * store your credentials
-* Include any classes that have a time as "TBA" will not be included in your calendar.
+* Include any classes that have a time as "TBA"

 # Source Code
 Yes.
 I will provide the source code relatively soon.
 I want to update the site some more.
 (This was a project I worked on in my free time.)